Parhampl/Iranian_License_Plate_Detection/README.md

 # Iranian License Plate Recognition

 This repository contains an end-to-end implementation for Iranian License Plate Recognition using modern AI techniques.
 The project focuses on detecting and recognizing license plates and extracting digits and text using different OCR methods.
+This project starts with trying to make a custom OCR and custom Detector.
+However, since the easy OCR and YOLOv8 combination have been way better than the custom ones, I just uploaded the better code and compared them in the README file.

 ## Features
 - **YOLOv8 Detection**: For license plate detection.